logo

 A new New Zealand - UK (partial) air mail service was introduced on 30 May 1941.
 The rate was 2s 6d and the route was: sea to San Francisco, rail to New York and then air to UK via Lisbon.

-This cover to the UK is postmarked on 22 July 1941 and, as it is franked with 2s 6d, it presumably went via this route.
-It does have the inscription Via America in pencil on the front, but it is not clear whether this is a routing instruction or whether it was added later by a dealer.
+The cover does have the inscription Via America in pencil on the front, but it is not clear whether this is a routing instruction or whether it was added later by a dealer.
 The cover has no censor marks.

-This service continued in operation until July 1944 although after September 1941 the complete San Francisco - UK leg was flown [2].
+After September 1941 the complete San Francisco - UK leg was flown [2].

 surface to us